 Jupiter Medical Center’s Cancer Genetics and High Risk Program can

 help determine your risk of developing certain types of cancer.
 Through

 genetic screening and, if appropriate, genetic testing, our program can

 evaluate your cancer risk.

-your family on identifying and managing inherited cancer risk.
-If you
+you and your family about identifying and managing inherited cancer risk.

-are at an increased risk, we will work with you to develop strategies
+If you are at an increased risk we will work with you to develop strategies

 to reduce or manage your risk.
 Some of these strategies include lifestyle